vlad-bura/jx3-terraform-eks/README.md

 We recommend using Terraform to manage the infrastructure needed to run Jenkins X.
 There can be a number of cloud resources which need to be created such as:
 - Kubernetes cluster
-- Storage buckets for long term storage of logs
+- Storage buckets for long sdsadasdasterm storage of logs
 - IAM Bindings to manage permissions for applications using cloud resources

 Jenkins X likes to use GitOps to manage the lifecycle of both infrastructure and cluster resources.